orientechnologies/orientdb-docs/source/Configuration.md

 ##### distributed.purgeResponsesTimerDelay

-Maximum timeout (in ms) to collect all the asynchronous responses from replication..
+Maximum timeout (in ms) to collect all the asynchronous responses from replication.
+This is the delay the purge thread uses to check asynchronous requests in timeout..

 ```
 Setting name...: distributed.purgeResponsesTimerDelay